Exploring the impact of the cost-of-living crisis on health and sustainability.

 In order to achieve the most accurate representation of the ‘say/do gap’, we matched attitudinal data from a 15-minute online survey with transaction data for this same shopper cohort drawn from their loyalty card spend.
 We focused our research on shoppers who said that this was their main supermarket, so that the majority of their grocery spend would be captured within the transaction data.

-We worked closely with our advanced analytics team to help us prioritise key information within the vast dataset available to us.
+We worked closely with our advanced analytics team to help us prioritize key information within the vast dataset available to us.

 Through this systematic and rigorous analysis of the dataset, we were able to identify three key groups we felt would be the key priority for our client and the academic to focus on.